 - Classes

 - Employees

 - Other Names

 - Customer & Vendor Profile

 - Customer Types

 - Vendor Types

-- o Terms
+- Terms

-- o Customer Messages
+- Customer Messages

-- o Payment Methods
+- Payment Methods

-- o Ship Via
+- Ship Via

 - Vehicles

 - Memorized Transactions

 How to use lists

 You can perform these tasks in your lists:

 Add an entry to the list.
 Click the + menu at the bottom of the list.